 - Mention the existence of a different language, but provide no details

 - Mention the different language, provide several words/phrases as needed

 - Create a full language, use it as needed

 There are pros and cons to each of these, so let’s look at them in detail.

 No New Language

-This is obviously the most convenient choice because you do not need to tie yourself with the additional burden of creating a new fictional language.
+That is obviously the most convenient choice because you do not need to tie yourself with the additional burden of creating a new fictional language.
 You will simply write the book in your language and let the characters speak in your language (or whatever language your book was translated into), and nobody has to worry about anything.

 Most books fall into this first category, by and large.
 As a reader, you kind of know there must be a different language in the story, especially if the story takes place in a made-up world.
 Even if your story is a futuristic sci/fi tale based on our real Universe, the chance that a replica of a human language might show up somewhere else in the galaxy is close to zero.
 Just look at our own world: countries just miles away speak completely different languages.

 So, as a reader, you know that must be the case, but nobody tells you about it, and you probably don’t care.